f3d-app/f3d/doc/dev/TESTING.md

 ## Testing architecture

 There are multiple layers of tests to ensure that testing covers all aspects of the application.
 The layers of the application are
- - UI (Application) layer
+ - Application layer
  - Library layer
  - Bindings layer
  - VTK Extension layer

 When contributing to F3D, it is necessary that new code is covered by a test in at least one layer above.
-Additional tests can be created in other layers, depending on the new functionality / bugfix.
+Additional tests can be created in other layers, depending on the new functionality/bugfix.

 ### Application layer

-All application tests are initiated via the `ctest` testing framework.
+All application tests are initiated via the `CTest` (https://cmake.org/cmake/help/book/mastering-cmake/chapter/Testing%20With%20CMake%20and%20CTest.html) testing framework.
-`ctest` then runs `f3d` with the `--output` and `--ref` arguments which renders an output image and compares it to a reference image. `f3d` also compares the differences between the 2 images and generates a diff file if there is a difference.
+`CTest` runs `f3d` with the `--output` and `--ref` arguments which renders an output image and compares it to a reference image. `f3d` compares the differences between the 2 images and generates a diff file if there are differences between the images.

 All aspects of the application test framework are handled in `application/testing/CMakeLists.txt`.